airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - **If you are using OAuth on Cloud** go to the Hubspot source settings page in the Airbyte UI and reauthenticate via Oauth to allow Airbyte the permissions to access custom objects.
 - **If you are using OAuth on OSS or Private App auth (on OSS or Cloud)**: you'll need to go into the Hubspot UI where you created your private app or oauth application and add the `crm.objects.custom.read` scope to your app's scopes.
 See Hubspot's instructions here.

-Then, go to the replication settings of your connection and click “refresh source schema” to pull in those new streams for syncing.
+Then, go to the replication settings of your connection and click **refresh source schema** to pull in those new streams for syncing.

 ### Notes on the `engagements` stream

-Objects in the `engagements` stream can have one of the following types: `note`, `email`, `task`, `meeting`, `call`.
+1. Objects in the `engagements` stream can have one of the following types: `note`, `email`, `task`, `meeting`, `call`.
 Depending on the type of engagement, different properties are set for that object in the `engagements_metadata` table in the destination:
 - A `call` engagement has a corresponding `engagements_metadata` object with non-null values in the `toNumber`, `fromNumber`, `status`, `externalId`, `durationMilliseconds`, `externalAccountId`, `recordingUrl`, `body`, and `disposition` columns.
 - An `email` engagement has a corresponding `engagements_metadata` object with non-null values in the `subject`, `html`, and `text` columns.
 In addition, there will be records in four related tables, `engagements_metadata_from`, `engagements_metadata_to`, `engagements_metadata_cc`, `engagements_metadata_bcc`.
 - A `meeting` engagement has a corresponding `engagements_metadata` object with non-null values in the `body`, `startTime`, `endTime`, and `title` columns.
 - A `note` engagement has a corresponding `engagements_metadata` object with non-null values in the `body` column.
 - A `task` engagement has a corresponding `engagements_metadata` object with non-null values in the `body`, `status`, and `forObjectType` columns.

-The `engagements` stream uses two types of API:
+2. The `engagements` stream uses two types of API:
 - EngagementsRecent if start_date/last_sync_date is less than 30 days and API is able to return all records (<10k)
 - EngagementsAll which extracts all records, but supports filter on connector side

-It means that in order to perform fast incremental sync, it should be scheduled no rarer than once at 30 days and should not sync more than 10k new records.
+This means that in order to perform fast incremental sync, it should be scheduled no less than once every 30 days and should not sync more than 10k new records.
 Otherwise, sync of all records is performed with filtering on connector side.

 ## Performance considerations